 *Countries where GIZ provides funding during the pilot phase

 Each participating CCM also falls into one of four maturity levels:

 The project seeks to advance CCMs along the maturity levels.

-The participating CCMs receive varying levels of support – depending on their contextual groupings and maturity levels – to implement activities in four focus areas:
+The participating CCMs receive varying levels of support – depending on their contextual groupings and maturity levels – to implement activities across four core responsibilities:

 For more information on the CCM Evolution project, see: